-We know the importance of skegs and how much they assist in maintaining a heading in a cross wind.
+We know the importance of skegs and how much they assist in maintaining a heading in a crosswind.
 But this is sea kayaking and anything remotely mechanical will break, its just a matter of time.
-And skegs are renowned for jamming when launching off a shingle beach, the shingle simply jams in the skeg box and thats that - jammed!
+And skegs are renowned for jamming when launching off a shingle beach, the shingle simply jams in the skeg box and that's that - jammed!

-So here are two simple solutions from your friendly sea kayakeres at NOMAD Sea Kayaking; firstly drill a small hole at the very bottom end of your skeg and attach a short but sturdy lanyard, long enough to take hold of with your fingers.
+So here are two simple solutions from your friendly sea kayakers at NOMAD Sea Kayaking; firstly drill a small hole at the very bottom end of your skeg and attach a short but sturdy lanyard, long enough to take hold of with your fingers.
 This will allow your paddle buddy to simply lean over and retract your skeg manually.

-Secondly launch backwards!
-Thats right, backwards!
+Secondly, launch backwards!
+That's right, backwards!
 Launching backwards minimises the chance of a serious skeg jam.
-Usually a firm pull on your slider and the skeg will deploy.
+Usually, a firm pull on your slider and the skeg will deploy.
 If not revert to step 1!

 As with all good things in sea kayaking, keep it simple stupid.